anvaka/common-words/README.md

 ### Application structure

-I'm using vue.js as my rendering framework.
+I'm using [vue.js](https://vuejs.org/) as my rendering framework.
 Mostly because it's very simple and fast.
-Single file components and hot reload make a great cherry on top of a cake.
+Single file components and hot reload make it fast to develop in.

 The entire application state is stored in a [single object](https://github.com/anvaka/common-words/blob/master/web/src/state/appState.js) and individual language files are loaded when user selects them from a drop down.

-As my message dispatcher I'm using [ngraph.events](https://github.com/anvaka/ngraph.events) - very small message passing library with focus on speed.
+As my message dispatcher I'm using [ngraph.events](https://github.com/anvaka/ngraph.events), a very small message passing library with focus on speed.

 I use [anvaka/query-state](https://github.com/anvaka/query-state) to store currently